derogold/GoldWallet/README.md

 ### Features:
 This wallet contains the basic functions required to manage your TurtleCoin wallet:

+* Wallet creation
+  * Create new wallet
+  * Import from private keys
+  * Import from mnemonic seed
+* Basic wallet operation
-  * Basic tasks: Open an existing wallet file, create new wallet file, import an existing wallet using keys or mnemonic seed.
+  * Open an existing  wallet
-  * Wallet operations: display wallet balance, list transactions, send new transfer, display/export private keys &amp; mnemonic seed.
-  * Address book: store and label your contact's wallet address, searchable and can be looked up during sending new transaction.
-  * UI/Misc: Provides up-to-date public node address or specify your own local node, able to specify start scan height when importing wallet for faster sync, incoming transaction notification, minimize/close to system tray.
+  * Display wallet address & balance
+  * Display private keys/seed
+  * Export private keys/seed
+  * Transactions listing/sorting/searching
+  * Display transaction detail
+  * Incoming Transaction notification
+  * Send TurtleCoin to single recipient address, allow to set payment id and custom fee.
+Provides address lookup from addressbook.
+* Address book
+  * Add/Edit/Delete address entry (label/name, address and payment id)
+  * Listing/sorting/searching existing entries
+  * Allow to store same wallet address with different payment id
+  * Autosave address after sending to new/unknown recipient
+* Misc
+  * Provides setting to set local or public node address
+  * Provides setting to set custom turtle-service path
+  * Provides setting to use system tray (on closing/minimizing wallet)
+  * Provides list of public nodes, fetch/updated daily from turtlecoin-nodes-json repo.
+Display order of public nodes will be shuffled on every access to settings page, to give relatively fair opportunity for node operators to be on top of the list
+  * Custom node address that is not on the list will be added/remembered for future use

 There is still plenty of room for improvements and features, so we will gladly accept help from anyone who is capable of lending a hand.